morteza/morteza/README.md

 -->

 I'm *Morteza* (he/him), a Postdoctoral Researcher at the University of Luxembourg.
-I specialize in Computational Neuroscience and Software Engineering, and enjoy working on projects that have an impact on aligning AI to human cognition.
+I specialize in Computational Neuroscience and Software Engineering, and enjoy working on projects that have an impact on aligning AI to human cognition (or the other way around).

 ## 🎓 Education